 Figuring out what you want to do in life seems to be one of the most commonly asked questions in the personal development industry.
 Many people lost themselves and they don’t know what they want out of their lives.
 Plenty of books have been written about finding our passion and purpose, and there are plenty of self-discovery seminars across the country, but still, a lot of people are still confused with what they want to do in life.

-If you’re one of these people and you don’t know what to do in life, don’t worry, because this article may be able to help you.
+If you’re one of these people and you don’t know what to do in life, don’t worry, because this article may be able to help.

-It is easy to say that we all want success in life, but what does success mean and how does it look like?
+Most people seek success in life, and it is easy to say that we all want to be successful in everything we do, but what does success mean, and how does it look like?

 This is why someone’s wants and desire may not truly reflect yours.